 All horse manure larger than a kernel of corn is removed.

 Use of the Stall Shi*fter converts physical movement from palms down labor of shaking a manure fork to palms up labor scooping with a shovel.
 Doctors tell us repetitive palms down motion causes and aggravates tennis elbow and carpal tunnel syndrome.
 Palms up movements significantly reduce the aggravation and soreness of elbows and wrists.
+In just a few days of eliminating palms down labor tennis elbow will begin to abate.

-Manual Sifting-The least effective method
+Manual Picking-The least effective method

 This method has been the common method of stall cleaning for many years and if done well by an experienced worker produces an acceptably clean stall.
 Stalls are picked daily with a plastic or metal manure fork.
 Horse manure is thrown into a muck bucket or wheelbarrow.